 - Toddler B (24 through 30 months).
 Here, the emphasized skill sets are Creative Arts, Nature, Fine Motor Skills, Songs, and Physical Fitness.

-A couple of points worth mentioning are that Thad Pryor and Dr. Folds believe it important for children to become acclimated to a classroom setting as early as possible, to prepare them for an entire lifetime of learning and development.
+A couple of points worth mentioning are that Mr. Pryor believes it important for children to become acclimated to a classroom setting as early as possible, to prepare them for an entire lifetime of learning and development.
 That means that, once the Infant phase is completed, kids are moved from a nursery setting into a classroom.
-It’s also worth noting that Thad Pryor wishes for basic socialization skills to be cultivated at all level—the better for developing well-rounded, fully developed kids!
-That’s the chief goal for the entire curriculum, actually—further proof that Thad Pryor really is in this business to improve it, and to give your kids the best care they can possible be given!
+It’s also worth noting that Thad Pryor wishes for basic socialization skills to be cultivated at all levels—the better for developing well-rounded, fully developed kids!